 But I’m tired, I just want this baby out.
 It’s SO uncomfortable.
 You have no idea how this feels.
 I can’t take it anymore.
+I feel like I’m at 52 weeks of pregnancy.
+Give me a membrane sweep.
 You have to induce me.

 Yup, I’ve heard it all before.
 I hear it all the time.
 I’m callus to it.

 I’d had kidney stones, my pelvis had split, I could barely put my pants on and I cried almost every day.
-I was miserable.
+By the end of pregnancy, I was miserable.

 But I was winning.